Momentum and Reversals when Overconfident Investors Underestimate Their Competition

 Date Written: April 11, 2019

-We develop a model where overconfident investors overestimate their ability to produce information but are skeptical of others' ability.
-Skeptical traders that are yet to receive information believe that the informed have learned little.
-This leads to excess liquidity provision and hence, underreaction and momentum.
-Skepticism also causes prices to react to stale information, implying overreaction and long-term reversals.
-Hence, skepticism alone can generate both momentum and reversals; however, reversals are amplified because traders over-assess their signal quality.
-We explain how long-run reversals can disappear while shorter-term momentum prevails, provide empirical implications, and link momentum to liquidity and informational efficiency.
+We develop a model where overconfident investors overestimate their own signal quality but are skeptical of others’.
+Those investors who are initially uninformed believe that the early informed have learned little, leading the former investors to provide excess liquidity, which, in turn, causes underreaction and short-run momentum.
+Skeptical investors can also react to stale information, causing momentum, followed by reversals.
+Hence, skepticism generates both momentum and reversals; the latter are amplified if investors over-assess their own signal precision.
+We explain how long-run reversals can disappear while shorter-term momentum prevails, provide empirical implications, and link momentum to liquidity and price efficiency.